 Is vitamin D also important during pregnancy?

-“Our opinion is that given the simplicity of testing and treatment with vitamin D, the low cost associated with it, as well as the absence of real risk, we should err on the side of having patients be vitamin D replete as they go through fertility treatment and enter pregnancy.
+“Our opinion is that given the simplicity and safety of treatment with vitamin D, the low cost associated with it, we should err on the side of having patients use vitamin D as they go through fertility treatment and enter pregnancy.
 For any medical intervention, you need to weigh the potential benefits against the risks and costs.
 The risks and costs are so low for vitamin D that any potential benefit is worth considering,” explains Dr. Widra.

 Which vitamin D products do you recommend?